cs107-swiftdiff/cs107-FinalProject/docs/milestone1.md

 ## Components of Automatic Differentiation:

-Synethesizing numerical and symbolic differentiation methods, automatic differentiation evalutes derivatives by breaking down complex functions into elementary functions to enable simple calculations intermediate values and subsequent efficient computation of the composite derivative.
+Automatic differentiation evalutes derivatives by breaking down complex functions into elementary functions to enable simple calculations intermediate values and subsequent efficient computation of the composite derivative.

 All functions are compositions of a finite set of elementary operations for which derivatives are known.
 Combining the derivatives of these elementary functions through the chain rule results in the composite derivative of the function.